 There are three routes to admission to the college’s baccalaureate program:

-1) Students with no previous college study are admitted to University College for Academic Success with a major in nursing.
-After completion of 30–40 credits (which must include required foundation courses) with a minimum 3.00 overall grade point average and a 2.20 grade point average in the foundation courses, they will be considered for admission to NUR 203 and transfer into the College of Nursing.
+1) Freshmen Students with no previous college study are admitted to University College for Academic Success with a major in nursing.
+After completion of the foundation courses (NUR 100, BIO 121, 242, 244, CHM 103, 124, WRT 104 or 106) with a minimum grade of C or better in each course and 3.00 overall grade point average, students will be considered for admission to NUR 203 and transfer into the College of Nursing.
 Seats are limited and competitively granted based on GPA, which must be minimally a 3.00 for consideration.
-Please see the College of Nursing’s Academic Policies for a full description of the entry process: web.uri.edu/nursing/student-resource/#policies
+Please see the College of Nursing’s Academic Policies for a full description of the entry process: web.uri.edu/nursing/files/academicpolicy2015.pdf

 Because the number of students accepted into clinical courses is limited, transfer students are advised to contact the assistant dean before applying for admission to be sure of placement in a specific course.

-R.N. – B.S. students are required to take 18 credits of nursing courses as follows: NUR 246, 253, 346, 443, 444, and 503, or 446 (with permission of instructor).
+A) R.N.–B.S.
+On–Campus Program: Admission requires students to complete a diploma or associate degree nursing program with a 2.6 GPA and have an active R.N. license.
+Students are required to take 18 credits of nursing courses as follows: NUR 246, 253, 346, 443, 444, and 446 or 503, (with permission of instructor).
 A total of 120 credits is required for R.N.s to earn the B.S. degree.
 Thirty of those credits must be earned at URI.
 All accepted R.N.-B.S. students will have individualized program plans created by the R.N.-B.S. coordinator.

-R.N.-B.S. students must have an active Rhode Island nursing license and malpractice insurance.
+R.N.-B.S. students must have and maintain an active Rhode Island nursing license and malpractice insurance in order to complete clinical courses.
 Once admitted, a criminal background check and up-to-date health records will be required.

 R.N.-B.S. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
 Records will be individually evaluated to determine if the candidate must complete any undergraduate course work before starting the M.S. program.

-Students are expected to achieve a C or better in all NUR courses and a C in all foundation courses, and to maintain a minimum GPA of 2.20 in order to progress in the College of Nursing.
+Students are expected to achieve a C or better in all NUR courses and a C in all foundation and additional required courses.
+Foundation and additional required courses for the traditional four year BS degree include BIO 121, 242, 244, CHM 103, 124, MIC 201, NFS 207, STA 220 and WRT 104; courses for the RN-BS degree include (BIO 121, 242, 244, MIC 201, STA 220, WRT 104).
+All students must maintain a minimum GPA of 2.20 in order to progress through and graduate from the College of Nursing.
 Students who receive a C- or lower in any two NUR courses will be dismissed from the College of Nursing.

 If a student receives a C- or less in a single NUR course, s/he may petition, in writing, the Scholastic Standing Committee to retake the course.
 Permission to retake the course will be granted on a space-available basis only.
 Even if successfully repeated, the C- remains on record as the first unsuccessful attempt referred to in this dismissal policy.
 There are no further allowances for repeating a NUR course, and any subsequent NUR coursework of C- or below will result in dismissal.
 However, if the student should achieve a C- or less in two NUR courses in a single semester, s/he will be dismissed from the College of Nursing.